 Aggregate Form 941 and Form 940 filers must use Schedule R

-IRC section 3504 agents must use the Schedule R for Form 941 and the Schedule R for Form 940 to provide an allocation of aggregate employment tax returns the agents file for multiple clients.
+IRC section 3504 agents and CPEOs must use the Schedule R for Form 941 and the Schedule R for Form 940 to provide an allocation of aggregated wages, employment taxes and deposits for their clients.